Nostalgia Critic: Cast and characters

 All of the cast members play fictionalized versions of their real counterparts as well as other characters during sketches.
 The series has also featured guest stars Dante Basco, Don Bluth, Kyle Hebert, JonTron, Maurice LaMarche, Rob Paulsen, James Rolfe, Tom Ruegger, Michael Salvatori, Greg Sestero, Sherri Stoner, Chris Stuckmann, Cree Summer, Rob Scallon, Corey Taylor and Mara Wilson as themselves, where they co-review, act in sketch segments, or make a cameo appearance.

+Episodes

+As of September 23, 2026, Nostalgia Critic has a total of 818 episodes, currently in its nineteenth season.